Uri Geller: Personal life

 Geller is president of International Friends of Magen David Adom, a group that lobbied the International Committee of the Red Cross to recognise Magen David Adom ("Red Star of David") as a humanitarian relief organisation.

-In 2021 Geller opened the Uri Geller Museum located at 7 Mazal Arieh Street in Old Jaffa in Tel Aviv.
+In 2021 Geller opened the Uri Geller Museum in Old Jaffa in Tel Aviv.
 The museum exhibits the personal collection of art and objects that Geller has collected throughout his career.
 It also features an archaeological display of the ancient soap factory that was discovered during the museum's renovation.
+At the museum's entrance is an eleven ton bent steel spoon sculpture that was certified by Guinness World Records as the largest steel spoon in the world.

+Geller and his wife have two children, Daniel and Natalie.
+As of 2015, Daniel was a criminal prosecutor in London while Natalie was living in Los Angeles where she worked for a film company and as a part-time actress.